ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-The following code uses a _ReentrantLock_ that doesn’t cause pinning of virtual threads:
+The following code uses a _ReentrantLock_ that does not cause pinning of virtual threads:

 ```